formbound/Sparrow/README.md

 **IMPORTANT NOTICE**

-Powerline `1.0.0` will release with the public release of Swift 4 and Xcode 9.
+Sparrow `1.0.0` will release with the public release of Swift 4 and Xcode 9.
 To get started ahead of time, build with Swift tools version `4.0` and specify Formbound dependencies as `.branch("swift-4")`.

 To otherwise speed up the process, [get involved](mailto:contact@formbound.com).